 What are Namespaces?

 A namespace provides a solution for preventing name conflicts in large projects.
-Imagine you are working on a team, and you and another developer both create a function called print()
+Imagine you are working on a team, and you and another developer both create a function called print().
+How does the compiler know which one to use?

 Namespaces solve this by acting like a "last name" for your code.
-The functions and variables in the C++ Standard Library are all in a namespace called std
+The functions and variables in the C++ Standard Library are all in a namespace called std.

-.
-We are telling the compiler to use the cout
+That's why we've been writing std::cout and std::string.
+We are telling the compiler to use the cout and string that belong to the std namespace.

-The using
+The using Directive

-at the top of your file, you tell the compiler that you are using the std
+Writing std:: everywhere can be tedious.
+To avoid this, you can use a using directive.
+By writing using namespace std; at the top of your file, you tell the compiler that you are using the std namespace.

 After that, you can write `cout` instead of `std::cout`.